Exploring and Expanding Australian Gold Assets

 This A.I.S.
 Resources Ltd. profile is part of a paid investor education campaign.*

 A.I.S.
-Resources Ltd.’s (TSXV:AIS,OTCQB:AISSF) strategy is to have a diversified minerals portfolio and aims to be a high-quality producer of battery raw materials, particularly lithium, manganese and gold.
+Resources Ltd. (TSXV:AIS,OTCQB:AISSF)is a diversified resource company working to be a high-quality producer of precious metals and battery materials, particularly lithium, manganese and gold.
 To fulfill this goal, the company has assembled a team of highly-qualified professionals with a track record of success in exploration, production, commodity trading and capital markets.
 A.I.S.
-Resources is currently focused on trading manganese ore from its partner projects in Peru, Bolivia and Panama, and through its trading partners in Africa.
+Resources is currently focused on developing its pair of gold projects in Australia, the Yalgogrin orogenic gold project and the Toolleen-Fosterville gold project.

-Moving away from lithium brine exploration and development, A.I.S.
-Resources has now focused its efforts on extracting lithium using an advanced solvent extraction process EkoSolveTM that can achieve 95 percent lithium recovery rates.
-The technology allows producers to build 20,000 tonne plants without spending $550 million to $600 million on installing ponds and waiting 18 months for the brine to produce a four percent lithium concentrate.
-Instead, the producers can pump brine from the well directly into the plant, which has a capital cost of approximately $250 million, providing producers with more control over their operational expenditure, prices and supplies.
+In addition to its gold projects, A.I.S.
+Resources is continuing to work towards extracting lithium using an advanced solvent extraction process, EkoSolveTM, that can achieve 95 percent lithium recovery rates.
+The technology allows producers to build 20,000-tonne plants without spending $550 million to $600 million on installing ponds and waiting 18 months for the brine to produce a four percent lithium concentrate.

-A.I.S.
-Resources has entered a 90-day exclusive due diligence period to evaluate a gold mine in northern Peru.
+In October 2019, A.I.S.
+Resources entered into an agreement to acquire a 51 percent interest in a gold mine in northern Peru.
 The mine has been worked in trenches and three underground shafts.
 Two grab samples from the Raw4 concession assayed 27 g/t gold and 466 g/t gold, and approximately 160 ounces of gold have been extracted from the two shafts in the adjacent concession in the last three months.
 A.I.S.
 Resources is currently conducting a review of the 5,888-hectare concession areas and plans to focus on developing one area initially.

 Contributing to the company’s success is A.I.S.
 Resources President and CEO Philip Thomas brings his strong technical background in exploration geology, mine production and trading to the development of the company’s manganese and lithium technology assets.
 He is one of a few executives globally that has built and operated a lithium carbonate plant (in 2007).
 Thomas is also a certified mineral valuer, appraiser and geologist who has spent more than 15 years trading ores with Chinese corporations.
 Thomas has recently managed gold mines in Peru and Arizona.